neumino/neumino.github.io/movies.md

-### The Hate U Give
+### He&#39;s Out There
-*Released on 2018-10-19, vote average 8.5*
+*Released on 2018-10-25, vote average 4*

-Raised in a poverty-stricken slum, a 16-year-old girl named Starr now attends a suburban prep school.
-After she witnesses a police officer shoot her unarmed best friend, she&#39;s torn between her two very different worlds as she tries to speak her truth.
+On vacation at a remote lake house, a mother and her two young daughters must fight for survival after falling into a terrifying and bizarre nightmare conceived by a psychopath.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/3MM8OkVT0hw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/piz_KhWmYU8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>